 - Put on clean gloves

-- Put a mark at the same level with a permanent marking pen
+- For Long G-tube, place a mark on the tube at the ordered length with a permanent marking pen

 - This step is not needed with a skin-level device or “button” device

-- Make sure replacement gastrostomy tube is the same size (French and centimeters) as previous tube
+- Make sure replacement gastrostomy tube/button is the same size (French and centimeters) as previous tube/button

 - Look at sizing information located on device

-- Check the new gastrostomy tube by filling the balloon with manufacture recommended ml of distilled water
+- Check the new gastrostomy tube/button by filling the balloon with manufacture recommended ml of distilled water or sterile water

 - Be sure it does not leak and that the balloon is not misshapen